apache/flink-web/how-to-contribute.md

 **ASF read-only**: https://github.com/apache/flink.git

-Note: Flink does not build with Oracle JDK 6.
-It runs with Oracle JDK 6.
+Note: Flink builds and runs with JDK 8.

 If you want to build for Hadoop 1, activate the build profile via `mvn clean package -DskipTests -Dhadoop.profile=1`.